Two-wheeler insurance: Types

 The motor insurance policy is generally categorized into ‘act only’ and ‘comprehensive’ policies.
 The former covers the death, physical injuries, or any damage to the property of the third party, the latter includes the coverage for the damage caused due to the external forces in addition to the third party damages.
 However, the damage by external forces includes damages caused by fire, burglary, lightning, earthquake, cyclone, flood, terrorist acts, landslide, and so on.

 Buying

 Generally, an insurance policy comes along with the new motor vehicle, wherein the cost of the policy is added up in the price of the vehicle.
 However, the validity of any two-wheeler insurance is one year and it has to be renewed every year either with the same company or the different company.
-Now insurance can also be bought online as offered by many companies like Shriram General Insurance, HDFC ERGO General Insurance Company, IFFCO TOKIO General Insurance, Digit Insurance, ICICI Lombard, New India Assurance & Reliance General Insurance.

 Many insurance companies make their presence online.
 The inspection of the vehicle is not undertaken and left to the risk of the insurance company.